The combinatorial formula for open gravitational descendents: The moduli, bundles and intersection numbers

-the surface obtained by \emph{Schwartz reflection principle along the boundary $\partial\Sigma.$} For an open $\Sigma$ we define the \emph{genus} $g(\Sigma)$ to be the genus of $\Sigma_\C.$ For $\Sigma$ closed the genus is just the usual genus. \end{definition}
+the surface obtained by \emph{Schwarz reflection principle along the boundary $\partial\Sigma.$} For an open connected $\Sigma$ we define the \emph{genus} $g(\Sigma)$ to be the genus of $\Sigma_\C.$ For $\Sigma$ closed and connected the genus is just the usual genus.
+In case $\Sigma$ is disconnected its genus is defined as the sum of the genera of its connected components. \end{definition} \begin{rmk} Note that for open surfaces the topological type is determined by two numbers, the doubled genus $g$ and the number of boundary components $h,$ and not only by the genus. $h$ is constrained by

+and for any $(g,h)$ satisfying these constraints there is a topological type of open surfaces. \end{rmk}

 \begin{definition} A \emph{pre-stable} surface is a tuple